 George was a bright and intelligent youngster but jobs were scarce and a defined career path was difficult.
 His occupation on the 1911 census was listed as 'bookstall messenger' for newsagents and when he joined the army he was a 'mule winder' in the mill.
 He also is known to have worked part-time in a butchers shop and in a bicycle repair shop at Waterloo.

 On leaving the army George commenced work at Hudderfield Railway Station, the railways were still run by the government at this stage (more) and was to remain there until his retirement at 65.
 He carried out various duties including at one stage as acting station master at Bradley Station but was to never achieve his goal of achieving the prestigious position of station master at Huddersfield, complete with uniform and house.
-He passed the neccessary exams but according to family information he was actually too short of stature, (he measured around 5'6").
+He passed the neccessary exams but thte story passed down is that he was actually too short of stature, (he measured around 5'6").
 It would be great to know if there really was a height requirement.

 He certainly knew how to stand up for his rights as there is also a story about him successfully getting the local MP involved in his case when, after a period off work, due to angina, not long before retirement in 1961, he resisted all attempts to post him to Oldham station on his return to work as his position at Huddersfield had been filled in his absence.